Vietnam.vn - Nền tảng quảng bá Việt Nam

 If we call it "golden" in the sense of easy to become famous - easy to make money - then I think it is no longer.

 Now, I don’t think the market has gone into decline, but it’s definitely past its peak.
-Right now, almost everyone is aware that they should create content, from business owners to regular office workers.
+Right now, almost everyone is aware that they should create content, from business owners to ordinary office workers.
 Everyone wants to make a mark, everyone wants to express their own personality.

 Can Thanh share some methods to help young people find their personal color in the digital environment?

 - I have been invited to share quite a lot about the topic of personal branding.
-But honestly, in August-September 2022, when I first came to Schannel and sat down to chat with Mr. Huy - my current boss, I was still vague, not even really understanding what "personal branding" was or how to position it.
+But honestly, in August-September 2022, when I first came to Schannel and sat down to talk with Mr. Huy - my current boss, I was still vague, not even really understanding what "personal branding" was or how to position it.

 According to Thanh, the social media era makes us observe each other a lot through screens, so personal branding is not just something you intentionally build.